 When it comes to marketing, trends change as often as days pass, and marketers should be able to adapt to them if they want their businesses to shine.

 And when it comes to social media marketing, things are no different.
 I’m not saying that I’ll revolutionize social media marketing in this post.
-But it will, for sure, confirm your thoughts on what’s next with the trends and strategies you’ve been using in 2017.
+But it will, for sure, confirm your thoughts on what’s next with the trends and strategies you’ve been using.

 Today I’m focusing on Instagram marketing strategies and tactics, and the features you need to implement them.